Welcome to my Studio Recording Techniques Webpage.

 Countryman Type 85 active direct box (DI) documentation

-Shure Beta 58A dynamic mic (vocals) webpage and user guide
+Shure Beta 58A dynamic mic (vocals) webpage and

 Homework on Chapter 4